lyrasis/kiba-extend/doc/file_registry_entry.md

 [Array (of Symbols)] list of arbitrary tags useful for categorizing data/jobs in your ETL

 * optional
-* If set, you can filter to run only jobs tagged with a given tag (or tags)1
+* If set, you can filter to run only jobs tagged with a given tag (or tags)
 * Tags I commonly use:
   * :report_problems - reports that indicate something unexpected or that I need to do more work
   * :report_fyi - informational reports
   * :postmigcleanup - for reports I will need to generate for client after production migration is complete
   * :cspace or :ingest- final files ready to import

+You can do `thor reg:tags` to see a list of all tags already defined in your registry.